wiseman-timelord/Chat-VulkanLlama/README.md

 =====================================================================================

  Human:
 Hello, are you ready to help me with my issues today?

 -------------------------------------------------------------------------------------

  Llama2Robot:

-### USER:
 Sure, what do you need from me?

 -------------------------------------------------------------------------------------

  History:
-Empty ### USER:
-What is the purpose of having a conversation with Llama2Robot?
+Empty What is the purpose of having a conversation with Llama2Robot?
-### USER:
 Sure, what do you need from me?
 Hello, are you ready to help me with my issues today?